shadow/shadow/docs/system_configuration.md

 $ systemctl status user-$UID.slice
 ```

-Heere's a listing of an example response:
+Here's a listing of an example response:

 ```
 ● user-1027.slice - User Slice of <user>